 Volunteering is one of the most important resources communities have and an expression of civic responsibility and awareness.
-Hoosiers are a dedicated and selfless people who have a long and proud tradition of helping their neighbors and those less fortunate than themselves.
-In that spirit, the mission of Serve Indiana is to connect organizations and communities to grants, services, and each other; promote volunteerism and service to improve the lives of Hoosiers; encourage public and private resources to seed and sustain innovative and high quality community and faith-based initiatives; and highlight the good works of individuals and their communities with best practices and innovative models.
+Hoosiers are a dedicated and selfless people who have a long an proud tradition of helping their neighbors and those less fortunate than themselves.
+In that spirit, the mission of ServeIndiana is to connect organizations and communities to grants, services, and each other; promote volunteerism and service to improve the lives of Hoosiers; encourage public and private resources to seed and sustain innovative and high quality community and faith-based initiatives; and highlight the good works of individuals and their communities with best practices and innovative models.

-To learn more, visit ServeIndiana.gov or call (317) 234-8845.
+To learn more, visit ServeIndiana.gov.